edubart/nelua-lang/docs/pages/libraries.md

 Allocate a new string to be filled with length `size`.

-The string is guaranteed to be zero terminated, so it can be safely be used as a `cstring`.
+The string is guaranteed to be zero terminated, so it can safely be used as a `cstring`.

 Used internally.